justinmahar/SublimeCSAutocompletePlus/README.md

 * Suggests instance properties and methods when operating on an instance.

 		myLamp = new LavaLamp()
-		# Lists all instance properties and methods.
+		# Suggests all instance properties and methods.
 		myLamp.[autocomplete]

 * Suggests static properties and methods when operating on a class.

-		# Lists all static properties and methods
+		# Suggests all static properties and methods
 		LavaLamp.[autocomplete]

 * Supports "this" keyword and any defined aliases.